 An assessment team should check your condition if recovery is delayed or there is risk of chronic disability.
-The Saskatchewan Workers’ Compensation Board’s (WCB’s) health-care services department considers requests from your care provider, you, your employer or your case manager and makes arrangements for a medical team assessment.
+The Saskatchewan Workers’ Compensation Board’s (WCB’s) health-care services department considers requests from your care provider, you, your employer or your customer care facilitator and makes arrangements for a medical team assessment.

 Assessment teams include a physician, at least two other medical professionals and, if needed, a specialist or psychologist.

 - Confirm a diagnosis or request additional testing, if needed.